Save 10% off your cart with code SF10

 Shipping of a mattress purchased online can take place in one of two ways.

-All of the Casper mattresses come with free bed-in-a-box shipping to the 48 contiguous U.S. states as well as Canada.
+All of the Casper beds come with free mattress-in-a-box shipping to the 48 contiguous U.S. states as well as Canada.
 The order usually arrives within five business days, although some areas may be eligible for expedited delivery for an extra cost.
 Shipping to Alaska, Hawaii, and select international countries is offered for an additional charge.

 Casper provides an optional In-Home Delivery and Setup service.
 This includes installation of a Casper mattress plus removal of an old bed, and it costs $149.